Homotopy Brunnian links and the $\kappa$-invariant: Introduction

 \subsection{Acknowledgments}

-We would like to thank the University of Rochester for hosting our visit in July, 2010.
+{ We would like to thank the University of Rochester for hosting our visit in July, 2010.
 The second and third authors are grateful to Dennis DeTurck, Herman Gluck, Paul Melvin, Jim Stasheff, and David Shea Vela-Vick for inspirational weekly meetings during 2006--2009.
-The first and second author are grateful for the hospitality of {\em The Kavli Institute for Theoretical Physics}, and the organizers of the program {\em Knotted Fields, 2012}, where a part of this work has been completed.
-This research was supported in part by the National Science Foundation under Grant No. PHY11-25915.
-The second author acknowledges the support of DARPA YFA N66001-11-1-4132.
+The first and second author are grateful for the hospitality of {\em The Kavli Institute for Theoretical Physics}, supported in part by the NSF PHY11-25915, and the organizers of the program {\em Knotted Fields, 2012}. }